-- Nobu in Nana is the heir of his family's Ryokan (Japanese inn) but he'd rather throw it away to just play the guitar.
+- Nobu in Nana is the heir of his family's Ryokan (Japanese inn), but he'd rather throw it away to just play the guitar.

 - Macross Frontier's Alto Saotome, while not technically royalty, counts.
 The heir to a well known family of Kabuki actors, he instead went and pursued his dream of becoming a pilot.

 - In Mobile Suit Gundam, although not royalty, the Zeon pilot Char Aznable is the son of the Zeon Zum Deikun, the original leader of the Republic of Zeon and proponent of space colonist independence.
-Char considers the Zabis, Zeon's current rulers (who may have assassinated Deikun) a perversion of what Deikun was striving for; and joins the Zeon military with the intent of revenge against the Zabi family.
+Char considers the Zabis, Zeon's current rulers (who may have assassinated Deikun), a perversion of what Deikun was striving for and joins the Zeon military with the intent of revenge against the Zabi family.

 - Prince Henry from Ever After finds it insufferable to be defined by his position.

 - Spun differently in The Sword and the Sorcerer.
-The Lost Heir, having become a freebooting swashbuckler, positively gloats in a scene where he watches SOMEONE ELSE grab the headaches of the crown "and all that goes with it."
+The Lost Heir, having become a freebooting swashbuckler, positively gloats in a scene where he watches someone else grab the headaches of the crown "and all that goes with it."

-- In ''Sondok, Princess of The Moon And Stars'' When young King Chinpyong came to the throne he would hunt for days, completely ignoring the needs of the kingdom.
+- Sondok, Princess of The Moon And Stars: when young King Chinpyong came to the throne, he would hunt for days, completely ignoring the needs of the kingdom.

 - And in The Horse and His Boy, Prince Corin of Archenland is elated when his long-lost elder-by-three-minutes twin turns up.
-"I won't have to be king! ....
-Princes have all the fun!"

 - Nevyn of the Deverry novels started out as this.
-As spare to the spare to the throne, with another spare behind him, all he had to look forward to was a life spent hanging around the court and wasting his family's money.
-His father disagreed with his decision to take up dweomer as a hobby, resulting in him being disowned and kicking of the sequence of events that got three people killed and Prince Galrion of Deverry starting on the path that made him become Nevyn, Master of the Aethyr.
+As spare to the spare to the throne, another spare behind him, all he had to look forward to was a life spent hanging around the court and wasting his family's money.
+His father disagreed with his decision to take up dweomer as a hobby, resulting in his being disowned and kicking of the sequence of events that got three people killed and Prince Galrion of Deverry starting on the path that made him become Nevyn, Master of the Aethyr.

 - Logan from Gilmore Girls fits this trope perfectly as the wild and reckless son of a newspaper/media mogul who expects him to grow up already and start getting ready to take over the corporate empire.
-He sums up the whole thing pretty well when Rory tries to encourage him, telling him he has countless doors open to him because of his position, he responds that he sees only one door and he's being pushed through it whether he likes it or not.
+He sums up the whole thing pretty well when Rory tries to encourage him, telling him he has countless doors open to him because of his position, and he responds that he sees only one door and is being pushed through it whether he likes it or not.

-- The SyFy mini-series Alice, reveals mid-way, that Jack Chase is Prince Jack Heart, the Big Bad's son, helping Alice and the Wonderland Resistance to overthrow his mother.
+- The Syfy mini-series Alice reveals mid-way that Jack Chase is Prince Jack Heart, the Big Bad's son, helping Alice and the Wonderland Resistance to overthrow his mother.

 - There's Power Rangers Time Force with the Red Ranger, Wesley "Wes" Collins.
 Mr. Collins wanted Wes to grow up to inherit the family business from him, but his grooming served only to alienate Wes from everyone around him.
 He jumps at the chance to be a Rookie Red Ranger, as it's the first time in his life he's fought for anything.

-- Childlike Ascended Fanboy Hiro Nakamura of Heroes doesn't want to be his father's successor as CEO of Yamagato Industries, and is obviously unsuited to the job.
+- Childlike Ascended Fanboy Hiro Nakamura of Heroes doesn't want to be his father's successor as CEO of Yamagato Industries and is obviously unsuited to the job.
 His sister, on the other hand, would like nothing more, but at first Kaito doesn't see this.